rshkabari/ChessV2/README.md

 # ChessV2
 ChessV2 is an interactive chess game developed in Python using the Pygame library.
-It provides a user-friendly interface with features like in-game timers, score tracking, and visually engaging graphics.
+It provides a user-friendly interface with visually engaging graphics.
 The game aims to offer both a challenging and enjoyable experience for chess enthusiasts and casual players alike.

 ## Getting Started
 These instructions will help you get ChessV2 up and running on your local machine for development, testing, and playing.